 - Brows will oxidize and get darker before they soften after the flaking process.
 This is normal.

-- Around weeks 2-3 you may resume your normal cleansing routine without having to baby the area as much.
+- After weeks 2 you may resume your normal cleansing routine without having to baby the area as much.

 - The color often ‘blooms’ or flourishes during weeks 3-4 so if they seem too light post flaking, be patient.

 - Do not wash your lips for the first 24 hours.
 If you must wash your face use a facial cleansing cloth.
 Please be advised it is a good idea to brush your teeth with just water for the first 72 hours, post treatment.